 The GPIO Request Message is sent by the TE to establish or remove a loopback connection, or request statistics regarding the connection.
 When an output pin is connected the MPS will assert and de-assert the gpOut pin with the expectation of sensing the same state on the gpIn pin(s).

 When the request type is CONNECT, the gpIn parameter must be an unconnected GP input and the gpOut parameter must be a GP output.
 Any other combination will result in a response without establishing a connection (i.e. one output to multiple inputs is allowed but more than one output to one input is not.)
-If gpIn is “ALL” then each input is connected to the one gpOut, disconnected from its current output if any, or reported as appropriate for the request type.

 When the request type is DISCONNECT, the connection between the gpOut and gpIn is removed.

 When the request type is REPORT, the connection for gpIn is unchanged and the response message is sent.

+For all request types, if gpIn is “ALL” then each input is connected to the one gpOut, disconnected from its current output if any, or reported, as appropriate for the request type.

 message GPIORequest {